 In order to maintain a center of gravity close to that of a stock snowmobile, the team has organized the battery system in a way to balance the weight.
 The bulk of the batteries are arranged inside the old gas tank over the front portion of the track.
-This keeps the overall weight situated over the skis and over the front of the track while keeping the center of gravity low to avoid snowmobile roll-overs.
+This keeps the overall weight situated over the skis and over the front of the track while keeping the center of gravity low to avoid snowmobile rollovers.
 The center of gravity was also lowered by remounting the motor in a lower position, compared to the 2009 design.
 Another improvement to the 2009 design is the weight underneath the hood of the snow mobile is balanced.
 Located in the front right area under the hood is the pulley system from the motor used to drive the track.
 Balancing this weight is the remainder of the batteries located in the front left area under the hood.

-The suspension includes Walker Evans racing shocks that help cushion rough trails.
-The rear suspension was replaced with a stock Walker Evans shock to help improve impact absorption and prevent the rider from getting the brunt of the shock.

-The Camoplast Cobra track that replaced the Camoplast Ripsaw also helped to improve handling by providing better grip.
+The suspension includes Walker Evans racing shocks that help cushion rough trails, which help improve impact absorption and prevent the rider from getting the brunt of the shock.
+The stock skid frame was replaced with an AD Boivon ZX2 suspension base, which is adjustable, allowing the rider to tune the snowmobile to his or her needs.
+The Camoplast Cobra track that replaced the Camoplast Ripsaw also helps to improve handling by providing better grip.